Brite Advisors Pty Ltd

 5. How has the variance in the Client AuM occurred, how can I obtain more information about this?

-The Receivers undertook a detailed analysis of the variance in the Client AuM, as detailed in section 6 of the Third Report.
-This analysis has been updated and is set out at section 4.1 of the Fifth Report.
+The Receivers undertook a detailed analysis of the variance in the Client AuM as at 13 December 2023, as detailed in section 6 of the Third Report.
+This analysis has been updated and is set out at section 2.1 of the Supplementary Report regarding Growth since 13 December 2023 dated 23 July 2025 (Supplementary Report regarding Growth).

 The quantum of the shortfall varies with time and may materially change due to a number of factors.